 No hotspots – Heat must be evenly distributed

 It’s very important that the heat beneath your wooden floor is evenly distributed.
 This means that your underfloor heating system must have a heat diffuser such as a screed, liquid compound, aluminium trays etc. Your underfloor heating must be designed in such a way where you do not get hotspots beneath your floor.
 The underside of your flooring must not reach temperatures above 27 degrees Celsius.
 If any areas of your floor exceed these limitations it may cause damage to your floor.

 Do not cover the flooring with heavy rugs or coverings

 When using engineered wooden flooring over underfloor heating it’s important that you take care with what you lay over the flooring.
 If more work is to be completed in your property after the flooring is installed, and the flooring requires covering to protect the finish, then the material you use to cover your flooring must be breathable and must not cause the flooring to get excessively hot.
-Again, the underside of your flooring must not exceed 27 degrees celsius.
-This is also the case when living in the property.
-Be very careful when laying rugs that they are not too heavy and going to cause the flooring to get overly warm.
+Again, the underside of your flooring must not exceed 27 degrees Celsius.
+This is also the case when living in the property – be careful when laying rugs that they are not too heavy or thick and could cause the flooring to get overly warm.
 All rugs / mats must be breathable and not rubber backed.
 Covering the flooring with an unsuitable material can cause damage to your floor and has also been known to cause discoloration.